slashmatti/founder_digest/README.md

 # FounderDigest
 a give-and-get newsletter swap for founders seeking to learn from other users.
-Learn how to use this at [24 Hour MVP](https://founderhacker.com/24-hour-mvp).
+Developed at [24 Hour MVP](https://founderhacker.com/24-hour-mvp).

 ## Installation
 1. clone the repo